iterative/cml.dev/content/docs/ref/tensorboard.md

 cml tensorboard connect [options]
 ```

-Return a link to a <https://tensorboard.dev> page.
+Returns the link to a <https://tensorboard.dev> page.

 ## Options